Jean-Martin Charcot giving a lecture on hysteria at the Pitié-Salpêtrière Hospital. Une leçon à la Salpétrière by M.

-Psychology Corner has started its journey presenting you with an article called “Famous Romanian Psychologists”.
-We have decided to make a habit out of this and once in a while to choose a nationality and dedicate an article to its most famous psychologists or contributors to the field.
+Psychology Corner has started its journey by presenting you with an article called “Famous Romanian Psychologists”.
+We have decided to make a habit out of this and once in a while choose a nationality and dedicate an article to its most famous psychologists or contributors to the field.

-This time we have focused our attention on France, for its psychologists, psychiatrists and neurologists have brought new light upon developmental psychology, psychopathology, and other significant branches.
+This time we have focused our attention on France, for its psychologists, psychiatrists and neurologists have brought new light to developmental psychology, psychopathology, and other significant branches.

-Although far from being a full presentation of their work, this article aims towards creating a general view upon the most distinguished French scientists that have enriched the domain of psychology with their discoveries.
+Although far from being a full presentation of their work, this article aims towards creating a general view of the most distinguished French scientists that have enriched the domain of psychology with their discoveries.
 Armand-Marie-Jacques de Chastenet, Marquis de Puységur (1751-1825) – A French aristocrat that is now seen as a pre-scientific founder of hypnosis (along with Frantz Anton Mesmer).
 He called that specific modified state of consciousness “artificial somnambulism”.

 Jean-Martin Charcot ( 1825-1893) – Neurologist and professor of anatomical pathology at Salpêtrière Hospital, also called “The Napoleon of neurosis”.
 He mainly focused on hysteria as having a hereditary neurological basis and used hypnosis to induce hysteria to his patients.
 Charcot was the teacher of famous psychologists, such as Sigmund Freud, Alfred Binet, Pierre Janet, and William James.

 Théodule-Armand Ribot ( 1839-1916 ) – The thesis for his Doctoral Degree, “Hérédité: étude psychologique” (Heredity: Psychological Study) and “Les Maladies de la mémoire” (Diseases of the memory) are some of his most known works.
 He has also been a teacher of Experimental Psychology at Sorbonne and his studies guided psychology towards scientific facts and data instead of spiritualism and introspection, which meant the basis of pathological psychology, including neuropsychology.
 Two of his students were Pierre Janet and Alfred Binet.
 Théodule Ribot is also known for his law of regression in the amnesias, called Ribot’s Law.

-Gustave Le Bon ( 1841-1931 ) – Social psychologist, sociologist, and physicist, author of “The Evolution of Matter” and “The Crowd: A Study of the Popular Mind” with major contribution regarding group psychology in its early form.
+Gustave Le Bon ( 1841-1931 ) – Social psychologist, sociologist, and physicist, author of “The Evolution of Matter” and “The Crowd: A Study of the Popular Mind” with major contributions regarding group psychology in its early form.